 Updated and re-posted March 6, 2021 and January 31, 2024

 Winter is closing in, but that doesn’t mean there aren’t still good hiking options in the Willamette Valley.
 Silver Falls State Park near Silverton, Oregon offers a number of loops and out and back hikes from barely one mile to nearly eight miles in length that take you to one or more of the eleven named waterfalls in the park.
-And there are back country trails in the park offering even longer hikes (though no waterfalls).
+There are also back country trails in the park offering even longer hikes (though no waterfalls).
+And the park is once again holding its Winter Festival in December that will offer ranger-guided hikes in the park and informational displays about the plants and animals found in the park.

 Silver Falls has been called the crown jewel of the Oregon state parks system.
 You’ll get no argument from me.
 It’s a spectacularly beautiful and unique place.
 Where else can you see 10 (or more) waterfalls on a single hike?
 I grew up in Salem, about a 30 minute drive from the falls.
 I’ve been there countless times, and it has never failed to delight and sometimes amaze me.
 When I started this blog in 2018, Silver Falls was my first post.